‘The Loveliest Spot That Man Hath Found’

 The village post office is conveniently located in The Old Coach House on Stock Lane and has wheelchair access.
 It is open seven days a week, 9am to 6pm.

-Cash Machine: available in the Co-op, unfortunately there is no bank in Grasmere.
+Cash Machine in Grasmere: Free and available in the Co-op, unfortunately there is no bank in Grasmere.

 Grasmere Garden Village is a well-stocked garden centre with an array of high-quality plants and gifts and its aptly-named Potting Shed Café serves everything from tea and scones to freshly prepared meals using seasonal produce.
 There is on-site parking for customers.